vdaubry/vdaubry.github.io/_posts/2014-10-21-SEO-for-your-Jekyll-blog.markdown

 That's it !
 Do you see other improvements we can make to a Jekyll blog SEO ?

-Code for this blog can be found here : <a href="vdaubry.github.io">vdaubry.github.io</a>
+Code for this blog can be found here : [vdaubry.github.io](https://github.com/vdaubry/vdaubry.github.io)